 If you’ve somehow missed the Stanley hype, the brand sells an insulated 40-ounce tumbler that can keep your drinks hot or cold for hours.
 They sell out regularly and start at $40, although people resell them for much more.
 Are Stanley tumblers worth it?
 Like everything else in life, I suppose it depends on who you ask.
-I was mostly interested in comparing it to the REDUCE 40 oz Tumbler, which I bought after searching for a Stanley tumbler dupe.
+I was mostly interested in comparing it to the REDUCE 40 oz Tumbler, which I bought after searching for a Stanley tumbler alternative.
 Even though I love my REDUCE cup, you can never have enough water jugs.
 I’ve been bombarded with Stanley cup content from fellow influencers and real-life friends, and I decided I was curious enough to try it out myself.
 After using the REDUCE cup for several months and the Stanley tumbler for a few weeks, I have some thoughts.

 Are Stanley Tumblers Worth It?